hoswaymolina/hoswaymolina.github.io/mathprojects/highlow.md

 <img src="/images/highlow/10000attempts.png?raw=true"/>

 For 10,000 attempts, we see that every thousandth attempt 74 and 76 percent, a pretty tight range.
 We can clearly see the win rates converging roward the expected win rate of 75.25%.
+We haven't proven the law of total probability in a formal sense (go see a mathematical statistics textbook for that), but we have some anecdotal evidence that it works!

+## Conclusion

+Using the law of total probability, we were able to find the expected win rate for the game "highlow".
+We were then able to see this rate as a share of the area of a square and finally test our findings empirically with the help of Python.
+As for future directions, I'm sure I could begin with trimming the code and making it more efficient/editable.
+This could allow for higher maximum trial counts.
+Additionally, I could edit the code to include user inputs so that anyone could run the program, plug in the desired numbers, and produce any number of custom charts.

+What started as random curiosity has ended up as great practice in statistics, probability, programming, and data analytics.
+I am glad to share this with the world and of course would love to hear any feedback!

+# Thank you so much!

+Check out (my LinkedIn)[https://hoswaymolina.github.io]